jlvihv/BingGPT/README.md

 </div>

+> Due to bing ai is being updated, the feature is temporarily unavailable

 [中文说明](README_CN.md)

 This project is a rust language implementation of [EdgeGPT](https://github.com/acheong08/EdgeGPT), all the hard stuff was done by the original project author `acheong08`, I just wrote it in rust, all credit goes to him, thanks for the hard work big guy!